florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 As the compiler output differs depending on this flag being present or not, adaptations of addresses used for the exploits might be necessary.

 As the GDB version 8.3 included in the default Ubuntu repositories kept crashing, I installed GDB 9.1 from the source provided on the [official website](https://www.gnu.org/software/gdb/).
-Additionally, I installed `peda`, `pwndbg` and `gef` for easier debugging using an install script from a [GitHub repository](https://github.com/apogiatzis/gdb-peda-pwndbg-gef).
+Additionally, I installed `peda`, `pwndbg` and `gef` for easier debugging using an install script from a [GitHub repository](https://github.com/apogiatzis/gdb-peda-pwndbg-gef) as well as Python `pwntools` (version 4.0.1) via `pip install pwntools` for easier exploit creation.
 I also mounted the directory containing the internship data and files into the virtual machine and installed the OpenSSH Server to be able to `ssh` into the virtual machine and execute all the code whilst not having to make any changes to the host machine.
 It is, however, important to point out that if accessing a shell via `ssh` in the VM, the stack addresses may differ from those when directly opening a terminal in the VM.
 In addition, the `ssh` session adds additional information to the environment by setting environment variables which might lead to different offsets on the stack.